gabime/pretty_toa/README.md

 # pretty_toa

-Fast convert numbers to strings with thousands separator.
+Rust crate for converting numbers to strings with thousands separator.

 It is very fast because it uses itoa/dtoa and stack allocated strings.